Information for MPs and their staff

 Or fax us: 0300 061 4000

-All our services are free but, by law, complaints about Government departments and other public bodies must be referred to the Ombudsman by an MP.
+Our powers are set out in law and our service is free for everyone but, by law, complaints about Government departments and other public organisations must be referred to us by an MP.
 This is known as the ‘MP filter’.
-Complaints about the NHS can come to us directly, without an MP referral.
+Complaints about the NHS can come to us directly or through an MP.

 As Parliament’s Ombudsman we can help you where you may not be able to resolve a complaint yourself or where a constituent has asked you to refer a complaint to us.
 We can also assist you in holding public services to account.